How Can I Set Up My Own International Bank?

 Frequently, lawyers or service providers also get involved in establishing relationships with credit card operators, brokers, gold storage facilities, SWIFT, blockchain (cryptocurrency) interface, or any other type of service that the bank wants to offer.

-From an operational perspective, the bank applicant will need to supply personnel which can operate the bank in a fashion acceptable to the regulators before they can commence operations.
+From an operational perspective, the bank applicant will need to supply personnel who can operate the bank in a fashion acceptable to the regulators before they can commence operations.
 Depending on the clients’ real goals and business, this type of business can, in some circumstances, also be done with outsourced third party providers.
 This is most common, however, with Class B banks (Private or Captive Banks) than Class A banks that are open to the public.
 You may also need to hire outside directors who have the necessary banking experience if your ownership group does not have sufficient expertise on their own.

 I hope this overview is helpful and that you can see why it’s difficult to quote a “one size fits all price.”
 The total price of a bank will largely depend on what the client wants and expects to have included in the price.
 Getting someone a “bank license” in Dominica, for example, might cost them $150,000.
 But what do they do with that license?
 Some might find my law firm and we can build up the requirements, outlined above, on top of having the license, assuming they have sufficient capital to pay for services and are attractive financially to an international correspondent bank.

-Other folks will only ever play around with their “bank license” for some period of time before they realize they’ll never get anywhere, because they don’t have sufficient capital or the expertise to really play the banking game – and then they end up seeing their license expire worthlessly.
+Other folks will only ever play around with their “bank license” for some period of time before they realize they’ll never get anywhere because they don’t have sufficient capital or the expertise to really play the banking game – and then they end up seeing their license expire worthlessly.
 That is sad, but I see it happen all the time.

 Frequently, I get a call from someone as their license is about to expire asking me whether I or my clients would like to “buy” their license.
 Unfortunately, to transfer a license, the country’s central bank must approve the transaction, and they have no incentive to allow a non-operational license to be transferred when they can charge a new license fee to a new applicant group.
 So, the person in that scenario generally ends up with nothing.